 You can learn more about what makes bathroom lighting work here >

-A lot of things can go wrong in bathroom design, but every problem has a solution.
+A lot of issues can arise in kitchen designs or bathroom layouts, but every problem has a solution.
 So long as you understand your skill level, are prepared to take your time, and hire professionals when you’re out of your depth you should end up with a bathroom you love.